beeware/toga/src/core/README.rst

 Contributing
 ------------

-If you experience problems with this backend, `log them on GitHub`_.
+If you experience problems with Toga, `log them on GitHub`_.
 If you want to contribute code, please `fork the code`_ and `submit a pull request`_.

 .. _Toga widget toolkit: http://beeware.org/toga